dankuck/vue-easeljs/README.md

 ## easel-canvas

 Give the vue-easeljs components a place to live.
+The canvas has no visible pixels of its own.

 Attributes: